Project

 Objectives

-The objectives of congenital anomaly registers are:
+The objectives of congenital anomaly registries are:

-• To conduct epidemiological studies on the frequency and determinants of one or more congenital anomalies;
+• to conduct epidemiological studies on the frequency and determinants of one or more congenital anomalies;

 Method